 Our 3 Ranking Criteria

 Under our system, athletes are judged on 3 weighted criteria.
 The all-encompassing factors, in order of importance:

 It should also be noted that the importance of a meet is relative to who competes in it, not how much stock an athlete or their fans might place in it, so not every DL meet is given equal weighting.
 The DL Final competitions have higher value.
 And all events are not created equal within a given meet.
 As important as major meets are, we should also note that no competition, not even the Olympic Games, is the be-all, end-all.
 We’re looking for people who maintain high standards over a whole year.

 2. Win-Loss Record

-Simply put, this an analysis of how athletes fared in head-to-head competition with their peers.
+Simply put, this is an analysis of how athletes fared in head-to-head competition with their peers.
 But a win in a major competition might outweigh losses to the same person in a multiple number of minor ones.
 Overall win-loss sequence against all Ranking contenders is also factored in.
 (Note: in the DL meets we ignored the official system of using final-round marks to determine placings in the throws and horizontal jumps, instead relying on traditional protocol.)

 3. Sequence Of Marks

 More concisely, performances.
 How fast you ran or how high or far you jumped or how far you threw something.
 Typically, the compilers weigh athletes based on the average of their 5 best performances.
 It’s very easy for the casual observer—and most athletes and coaches—to place the most consideration on this last factor, when in fact our methodology says it should be the opposite.
 Thus, in our system marks are worth much less than either of the other two categories.